WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 6. the computer prints the list of all the wrong guesses so far, if any

-7. the computer asks the player to guess a letter ... back to step 1.
+7. the computer asks the player to guess a letter ... back to item 1.

 ### We need some new variables